 For many people, the big change in accounting routines comes on the day they employ someone.
 The regulations relating to appointments and salary payments are extensive.
-At this point, many people decide to outsource their accounts to an accountant or ask an accountant to take responsibility for payroll runs.
+At this point, many people decide to outsource their accounts to an accountant or let the accountant do the payroll runs.

 Keeping payroll accounts can soon become complicated if you are not sure how it should be done.
 If you do decide to do it yourself, a payroll system will be a big help.
 There are many different payroll systems available to suit different needs.
-Common to most of them is that they are structured in such a way that holiday pay and employer's National Insurance contributions, for example, are calculated automatically, the a-melding can be submitted directly via the payroll system, and you will receive completed lists showing which accounts you should post the various transactions under.
+Common to most of them is that they are structured in such a way that holiday pay and employer's National Insurance contributions, for example, are calculated automatically, the a-melding can be submitted directly via the payroll system.
+You will also receive completed lists showing which accounts you should post the various transactions under.
+In addition, most systems also have readymade bank lists which show the amounts paid to the employees and amounts for transfer to the tax deduction account.
 If you have the same payroll and accounting system, the transactions will often be posted automatically.

 If you decide to do it yourself, you must have an overview of at least the following:

 As an employer, you must deduct tax from the salary you pay to your employees.
 The amount you must deduct will be stated in the employee's tax deduction card.
 All tax deduction cards are digital.
 Tax deductions should be deposited to a locked bank account.
 If you do not wish to use a tax deduction account, you need to have a bank guarantee that at all times covers payable tax deductions.

 You must also calculate and set aside holiday pay on salary and other work remuneration in your accounts.
 According to the Annual Holidays Act, employees are entitled to four weeks and one day of holiday.
 The holiday pay will then amount to 10.2% of the basis for the holiday pay.
 Employees aged over 60 years are entitled to an extra week's holiday.
 For employees over the age of 60, the rate is 12.5%.